kderme/gsoc/blog/References.md

 environment: that is a simple `Data.Map` of how symbolic vars map to Concrete values.
 This Environment helps reifying cmd Symbolic to Concrete.
 To achieve this, execution traverse through the References of the Symbolic Commands and map each Symbolic to Concrete, until maybe one Symbolic is not found and then traversing stops.
 So, in addition a Traversable instance of cmd is necessary.

-At this point we have discussed how most ingredients are created:
-- cmd Symbolid: these are created by random generation.
-- cmd Concrete: reified from cmd Symbolic, given the execution Environment.
-- resp Symbolic: by the mock function.
-- resp Concrete: returned by the semantics.

-For shrinking the user can provide a shrinker for a single Commands, but q-s-m also tries to shrink the list of Commands, by discarding whole commands.
+- For shrinking the user can provide a shrinker for a single Commands, but q-s-m also tries to shrink the list of Commands, by discarding whole commands.
 This is tricky though, because we must make sure that the references of the discarded cmd are not used.
 That's why q-s-m tries to validate each shrunk list of Commands, before actually executing it.
 In this example:
 ``` haskell